jdi-docs/jdi-light/source/includes/documentation/_html5_elements.md

 #### 1.1.10 Menu

-**Menu** - A list of links, which leads to different pages or sections of website.
+**Menu** — A list of links which lead to different pages or sections of website.

 Menu element is located in JDI Light in: